KurtJacobson/hazzy/README.md

 # hazzy

-A UI for LinuxCNC designed for use with touch screens
+A UI for LinuxCNC designed for use with touchscreens

 ![Main screen with back-plot](/screenshots/Screenshot_1.png?raw=true "Main screen with back-plot")